Quantitative stochastic homogenization and large-scale regularity: Corrector estimates in weak norms

 \end{theorem}

-The reason for convolving with the mollifier $\zeta_\ep$ is that, without further assumptions on the coefficients, we cannot expect to control the integrability of the correctors on scales smaller than~$\ep$ beyond what the Meyers estimate gives.
+The reason for convolving the small scales with the standard mollifier $\zeta_\ep$ is that, without further assumptions on the coefficients, we cannot expect to control the regularity of the correctors on scales smaller than the correlation length scale (which in this case is~$\ep$) beyond what deterministic elliptic regularity estimates provide.
+In particular, we cannot improve the integrability of their gradients beyond what the Meyers estimate gives.
 As we have explained in other contexts, these small scales do not concern homogenization and it is therefore natural to ignore them.
 The mollifier allows us to do just that.
 In the case $p=2$ (or $p$ slightly larger than~$2$, by the Meyers estimate), we can control the first two terms on the right side of~\eqref{e.SobHd2} without the mollifier.
-The estimate we get is:
+An estimate we have without the mollifier is, for instance:

-Similarly,~\eqref{e.SobHd2} holds for every $p\in[2,\infty)$ without $\zeta_\ep$ provided we work under the additional assumption that the coefficient field $\a(x)$ is uniformly continuous.
+Similarly,~\eqref{e.SobHd2} holds for every $p\in[2,\infty)$ without $\zeta_\ep$ provided we work under the additional assumption that the coefficient field $\a(x)$ is uniformly continuous (with the constant~$C$ depending additionally on the modulus of continuity).
 In the course of the proof of Theorem~\ref{t.HKtoSob}, we will indicate where the argument should be modified to obtain these results.

-Theorem~\ref{t.HKtoSob} is obtained from Theorem~\ref{t.correctors} and some functional inequalities which transfer estimates on the spatial averages of a function $f$ against translates of the heat kernel into estimates on~$\| f \|_{H^{-\alpha,p}(B_1)}$ for general $\alpha>0$ and $p\in (1,\infty)$.
-We first present the proof of Theorem~\ref{t.correctors}.
+Theorem~\ref{t.HKtoSob} is obtained from Theorem~\ref{t.correctors} and some functional inequalities which transfer estimates on the spatial averages of a function $f$ against translates of the heat kernel into estimates on~$\| f \|_{W^{-\alpha,p}(B_1)}$ for general $\alpha>0$ and $p\in (1,\infty)$.